getodk/central-backend/docs/api.md

 In a future version of the API, programmatic consumers will be more directly supported as their own Actor type, which can be granted limited permissions and can authenticate over **OAuth 2.0**.

 Next, you will find documentation on each of the three authentication methods described above.
 It is best not to present multiple credentials.
-If you do, the first _presented_ scheme out of Bearer, Basic, Cookie, then `/key` token will be used for the request.
+If you do, the first _presented_ scheme out of `/key` token, Bearer, Basic, then Cookie will be used for the request.
+If the multiple schemes are sent at once, and the first matching scheme fails, the request will be immediately rejected.

 ## Session Authentication [/v1/sessions]